-An officer may be dispatched to animal related calls and should take appropriate actions to control the situation until the arrival of an animal control officer.
-Due to the hazards of handling animals without proper equipment, a responding officer generally should not attempt to capture and pick up any animal, but should keep the animal under observation until the arrival of an animal control officer.
-The following are examples of when an officer may consider acting before the arrival of an animal control officer:
+Members who respond to or assist with animal-related calls for service should evaluate the situation and determine appropriate actions to control the situation.

+Due to the hazards of handling animals without proper training and equipment, responding personnel generally should not attempt to capture and pick up any animal, but should keep the animal under observation until the arrival of appropriate assistance.

+Members may consider acting before the arrival of such assistance when: